workshop35/YARM_EUD_stuff/README.md

 # YetAnotherRuggedMeshtasticEUD
-A huge thanks to anvlemedia.
+A huge thanks to anvlmedia.
 This build is based off of his initial design for a rugged Meshtastic enclosure.
 Our modifications externalize the LoRa and GPS antennas.
 Additionally, we also make use of a weather resistant USB-C adapter in place of the original Fischer connector to increase accessibility.

 ## Assembly